Coatings for turbine blades

 Image of the Trent 800 courtesy Rolls-Royce Plc.
 Diagrams after Michael Cervenka, Rolls-Royce.

 An excellent and simple description of the functioning of a jet engine can be found on the Rolls-Royce website: Journey through a jet engine.
-General Electrics also has a slightly more detailed yet fun demo.
+General Electric also has a slightly more detailed yet fun demo.

 Land-based gas turbines as used in the power generation industry are in principle very similar, but larger, and the actual turbine (the last rows of blades in the engine) is not connected with the rest of the engine, but drives a generator.
 In some cases however, a first turbine does drive the compressor, while a second is connected to a generator (power generation) or power shaft (marine engine).

-Marine gas turbine
+Marine gas turbine diagram

 A gas turbine for marine propulsion, with a two-stage turbine, the first one driving the compressor, the second providing the power.
-From this page
+From this page.

-Materials in Gas Turbine
+Materials in gas turbines

 Materials used in different components of a jet engine